MetOffice/forest/server/README.md

 ## launch-config.sh

-This script is not run directly but instead is manually copied and pasted into the User Data section of a new launch configuration.
+This script is not run directly but instead is manually copied and pasted into the `user data` section of a new launch configuration.
 Launch configuration user data sections are immutable after creation, so this is a very convenient piece of text to keep around.